AlbatrossAutomated/tumbleweed_gdax/README.md

 rapidly increasing portfolio value (PV).
 Tumbleweed was designed as a passive income generator; a trading system that garners regular extractable gains without having to be reloaded with funds.
 It's overall performance can only be measured accurately in the long term.
-Two consecutive years it doubled it's funds, which anywhere except the crypto markets would be impressive.

-Additionally, the strategy Tumbleweed is based upon wasn't envisioned as a “one ring to rule them all” type approach, but rather as a compliment to other strategies.
+Additionally, the strategy Tumbleweed is based upon isn't envisioned as a “one ring to rule them all” type approach, but rather as a compliment to other strategies.
 In its current state it seems to perform best in periods of high price oscillation, where the price generally isn't higher than where it was when it started trading.
-Though it's focus isn't primarily PV, it has made PV gains in down markets and longer lived price troughs.
-On sizable upturns it will underperform compared to a lot of other strategies.

 #### Affordability
 The more funds Tumbleweed has access to the better it will perform nominally speaking.